eficode-academy/kubernetes-katas/configmaps-secrets.md

 #### Refactor the database user into a configmap and implement that in the backend

-We want to change the database user into a configmap, so that we can change it in one place, and use it on all deployments that needs it.
+We want to change the database user into a configmap, so that we can change it in one place, and use it on all deployments that need it.

-- Create a configmap with the name `postgres-config` and filename `postgres-config.yaml` and the information about database configuration as follows:
+- Create a configmap with the name `postgres-config` and filename `postgres-config.yaml` and the information about the database configuration as follows:

 ```yaml
 data: